gabrielegilardi/FeedForwardNN/README.md

 `example` Name of the example to run (wine, stock, wifi, pulsar.)

 `problem` Defines the type of problem.
-Equal to C specifies logistic regression, anything else specifies linear regression.
+Equal to C specifies a classification problem, anything else specifies a continuous problem.
 The default value is `None`.

 `use_grad` Specifies if the gradient is calculated and returned.
 The default value is `True`.